 In addition to routine property maintenance, the Public Works employees also typically complete approximately 80 internments each year in the cemetery.
 Oakridge Cemetery is a place of natural beauty and order.
 Rules were adopted so that one can express their love and loss for a loved one while preserving the appearance of the cemetery for the enjoyment of all visitors.
 Oakridge Cemetery assumes no responsibility for the protection or maintenance of any decorations or grave markers.
 This includes decoration and markers that may be damaged in the course of normal cemetery operations.
 Unsightly or prohibited decorations will be removed and disposed of during the course of normal grounds maintenance.
 This is for the safety of the cemetery staff.
 Please contact the city with any questions you may have on decoration placement.
 The cemetery staff is under no obligation to notify visitors of the removal and disposal of any decorations.

-Winter decorations may be placed on the lots beginning October2nd, 2023.
+Spring decorations may be placed on the lots beginning April 1st, 2024.